arungudelli/angularjswiki/content/en/flexlayout/fxflex/index.md

 i.e, first element will be of width 250px.
 And other two elements will have 125px each.

+{{< figure src="fxFlex example.png" title="fxFlex example" alt="create custom pipe angular">}}

 ### How flex grow works?

 flex grow values can be 0 or 1 or any integer value.

-0: Do not stretch.
-Either size to element's content width, or 'flex-basis'.
+1. 0 means Do not stretch.
+Size will be element's content width, or 'flex-basis'.
-1: (Default value).
+2. 1: (Default value).
 Stretch; will be the same size to all other flex items on the same row since they have a default value of 1.
-≥2 (integer n): Stretch.
+3. ≥2 (integer n): Stretch.
 Will be n times the size of other elements with 'flex-grow: 1' on the same row.

 ### How flex shrink works?